adrien-ben/gltf-viewer-rs/README.md

 ## Controls

+Orbital camera:
 - Left click and move to rotate camera around origin
 - Right click and move to move camera
 - Mouse wheel to un/zoom

+FPS camera:
+- WASD to move
+- Left Ctrl to go down
+- Space to go up
+- Left click to rotate

 ## Build it